What is Service Marketing?

 • Customers: Receive and evaluate the service.

-The service marketing triangle highlights the vital relationships between internal marketing (company to employees), external marketing (company to customers), and interactive marketing (employees to customers).
+The service marketing triangle emphasizes the crucial relationships between internal marketing (the company to its employees), external marketing (the company to its customers), and interactive marketing (employees to customers).

 Q4.
 What are the 4Ps of service marketing?

-Ans: The 4Ps of service marketing focus on the traditional elements tailored for services:
+Ans: The 4Ps of service marketing are the classic factors adjusted to services:

 • Price: The cost customers pay, reflecting perceived value.

-• Place: Accessibility and convenience of service delivery.
+• Place: Convenience and accessibility of service delivery.

 • Promotion: Communication strategies to create awareness and attract customers.